 REAL FRIENDS is perfect for upper-elementary and middle school readers dealing with OCD (or friendship!) issues.
 It is less direct in its dealings with Shannon’s possible OCD, but her obsessive behaviors come up repeatedly as the girl copes with her growing stress.
 REAL FRIENDS won’t teach kids how to deal with obsessive thoughts and behaviors, but it will help them see that there are others like them.

-Thanks to the Kid Lit Exchange network for providing a copy for this Wishtree review.
+Thanks to the @kidlitexchange network for the review copy of this book.
 As always, all opinions are my own.
 This post contains affiliate links, which means that Lu and Bean Read may receive a small commission (at no additional cost to you) on products purchased through external vendors.

 Buy the book

 Morrigan Crow is a Cursed Child.
 Like all children born on Eventide, she attracts catastrophes wherever she goes.
 She is a burden on her family and particularly to her father’s burgeoning political career.
 And she’s doomed to death on her 11th birthday—that is until a peculiar man named Jupiter North rescues her from her certain demise.
 Their destination is Nevermoor, a magical land where all of Morrigan’s childhood troubles seem to disappear.
 That is, until she learns of Jupiter’s plans to enroll her in the mysterious and exclusive Wundrous Society.
 As Morrigan progresses in the entrance trials, she slowly learns that her so-called curse is actually a hidden talent—and that there are dark forces that want her to use it for evil.